 Let's face it, probate can be long, demanding, and paying lawyers can be costly.
 It can tie up assets for months and sometimes much longer.
 The good news is that avoiding probate can be accomplished with the right planning.
 The key to remember is it matters how your assets are titled.
 Probate is only required when you have assets in your name only and no one can control those assets after your death.
-Below we have outlined a few tips on how to plan your estate that allows you to sidestep probate.
-Speak with Clarksville lawyer John Crow to better assist you in creating an estate plan that can help avoid probate court.
+Below we have outlined a few tips on how to plan your estate that allows you to sidestep estate administration.

 Make Real Estate Joint Property

-If you have real estate in your name only, at your death that property becomes a probate asset.
-So what can you do with that property to ensure it stays outside probate?
+If you have real estate in your name only, at your death that property becomes an estate asset.
+So what can you do with that property to ensure it stays outside of the estate?
 If you are married, re-deed the property into both you and your spouse's names as “tenants by the entirety”.
 This legal form of titling property applies only to married couples and allows your spouse to directly inherit the property upon your death through an automatic right of survivorship.

 If you are not married, good news, you can still title property with a right of survivorship, but this type of ownership is called “joint tenancy” or “tenants in common with a right of survivorship.”
 So if you and another family member or friend own property together with a right of survivorship and you pass away, your friend inherits the property to exclusion of everyone else.
-The property would not be subject to probate.
+The property would not be counted as an estate asset.

 Name Beneficiaries on Accounts

-One of the easiest ways to ensure that financial assets fall outside of the control of probate is to name beneficiaries on your financial accounts.
+One of the easiest ways to ensure that financial assets are not subject to estate administration is to name beneficiaries on your financial accounts.
 When you pass away, the person who you list on your account receives the assets.
 Some banks and financial institutions call a beneficiary designation as “payable on death” or “POD” for short.
 Other banks and institutions use the term “transferable on death or “TOD", or simply calls the person that receives the money the "beneficiary".